cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 to run once the caching is complete.

 During startup CloudpilotEmu checks for new versions.
 If a new version is available CloudpilotEmu will download it and inform you with a notification.
-At this point reloading CloudpilotEmu will apply the update.
+After this point reloading will apply the update.

 In order to force check for an update terminate and restart the app.